 Hidden Gems of Banyuwangi: Beyond the Tourist Trail

-While most visitors flock to Ijen Crater and Sukamade Beach, Banyuwangi harbors numerous hidden gems that offer authentic experiences far from the tourist crowds.
-These lesser-known destinations provide insights into local culture, pristine natural beauty, and opportunities for genuine connection with the region.
+While most visitors flock to Ijen Crater and Sukamade Beach, Banyuwangi holds many hidden gems that offer authentic experiences far from the tourist crowds.
+These lesser-known destinations provide insight into local culture, pristine natural beauty, and opportunities for genuine connection with the region.

 Location: 30 km south of Banyuwangi city

-This stunning beach gets its name from the reddish sand that appears during sunset, creating a spectacular natural phenomenon.
+This stunning beach gets its name from the reddish sand that appears at sunset, creating a spectacular natural phenomenon.
 The beach features:

 - Excellent surfing conditions